 Common weight and types are:

 Finish describes the smoothness and whether there’s a coating.
 Smoothness is about how uniformly wove the papers fiber are during manufacture.
-This trait more than any other is linked to quality color prints.
+In my experience this trait more than any other is linked to quality color prints.
 A smooth paper will produce the best results.
 I’d rather use a smoother 94 bright paper than a rough 98 bright paper for color printing.

 If the brand provides a number, basic copy paper is 60-80 smoothness.
 While good Color paper won’t be less than 140 smoothness.
 Premium is similar to color but won’t top out as high.
-Still it’s rare for a brand to list the actual value.
+Still, in my experience it’s rare for a brand to list the actual value.

 Different brands use the terms finish and smooth differently.
 For example, finish type is not the same as paper finish.
 Finish type can say polished or whatever the brand wants.
 Paper finish is more standardized as gloss, matte, or satin (semi gloss).

 Smooth, ultra-smooth, or super-smooth also vary depending on the brand.
 Different terms may actually have the same smoothness value.
 As long as the brand is recommending the paper be used for color the smoothness will be acceptable.

 Coated paper will have a glossy appearance before and after printing.
 The coating further enhances the papers smooth glossy surface.
 Copiers or printers can use either glossy or matte finish paper.
 Not that it matters much but inkjet printers really should use coated paper.

 Paper brightness is a measure of how close to white the paper is.
 Recycled represents the amount of recycled paper added during manufacturing.
 As a rule of thumb the higher the recycled percentage the lower the brightness.
 It’s rare that a paper has the highest brightness yet contains a lot of recycled content.
 Still manufacturing processes are improving to include more recycled content.